rizoom/base-org-web/README.md

    - url: Your project's website URL
    - imageUrl: Path to your project's logo image

 4. When adding and/or updating a logo, place a 192x192 pixel PNG file in the `web/apps/web/public/images/partners/`.
 The file should be named appropriately (e.g., your-project-name.png).
-The logo should be App Store / iconographic version, not a full wordmark.
+The logo should be an App Store or Play Store iconographic version, not a full wordmark.

 5. Create a pull request with your changes.